Clarus (CLAR)

 Initially a financial services business, Clarus (NASDAQ:CLAR) designs, manufactures, and distributes outdoor equipment and lifestyle products.

-• Products and services aren't resonating with the market as its revenue declined by 17.4% annually over the last two years
+- Products and services have few die-hard fans as sales have declined by 17.4% annually over the last two years

 Why There Are Better Opportunities Than Clarus